jaanekaraster/30-day-map-challenge-25/docs/index.md

 # 30 Day Map Challenge 2025
 The 30 Day Map Challenge is an exciting opportunity to dive into the world of cartography, data visualization, and creative mapping!

-## This year's focus: Open Source and AI

-There are so many ways to make maps!
-Methodologies below.

 ### Challenge Themes

-#### Upcoming Maps

 | Day  | Theme     | Description             | Topic |
 |------|------------|-------------------|-----------|